holaholu/Django_ORM_CRUD/README.md

-#This a basic CRUD application with Django ORM and PostgreSQL DB
+# This is a simple CRUD application developed with Django ORM and PostgreSQL DB.